Skip to content

 - int: Manually decide the batch_size.

-shuffle: Whether to shuffle the returned experiment dataframe.
+shuffle: Shuffle the returned experiment dataframe.
 Default: False.

 return_embeddings: Whether to return the embeddings instead of indexes.